48d31kh413k/1337-Piscine-42/README.md

+# 1337bg
+ My solution for the June Piscine 2021.
 # READ THIS BEFOR YOU PASS THE EXAM <br/>
 ### **Logging into and setting up an exam** <br/>
 1-Login with exam / exam at the login screen <br/>